brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} If `F` is a non-member function, a value of pointer to function type, a value of pointer to member type, or a value of closure type, then let `INVOKE-EXPR` be the expression `INVOKE(F, Arg0, Args...)`.
 Otherwise, if `F` is a member function, then let `INVOKE-EXPR` be the expression `Arg0.F(Args...)`.
 Otherwise, if `F` is a constructor for a class `C`, then let `INVOKE-EXPR` be the expression `C(Arg0, Args...)` for which only the constructor `F` is considered by overload resolution.
 Otherwise, if `F` is a non-member function template or a member function template, then let `INVOKE-EXPR` be the expression `F<TArgs...>(Arg0, Args...)` or `Arg0.template F<TArgs...>(Args...)` respectively.
 Otherwise, if `F` is a constructor template, then let `INVOKE-EXPR` be the expression `C(Arg0, Args...)` for which only the constructor `F` is considered by overload resolution, and `TArgs...` are inferred as explicit template arguments for `F`.

-[#]{.pnum} *Mandates*: `target` designates a reflection of a function, a constructor, a constructor template, a value, or a function template.
+[#]{.pnum} *Constant When*: `target` designates a reflection of a function, a constructor, a constructor template, a value, or a function template.
 If `target` reflects a value of type `T`, then `T` is a pointer to function type, pointer to member type, or closure type.
 The expression `INVOKE-EXPR` is a well-formed constant expression of structural type.

 [#]{.pnum} *Returns*: A reflection of the result of the expression `INVOKE-EXPR`.